For publishers

 1. Sign in to Google Ad Manager.

-2. Click Delivery and then Yield partners (Beta)
+2. Click Delivery and then Bidders.

 4. Click the Allow deal bids in Open Bidding toggle in the "Transacting deals" tab to turn it on.
 If you don't turn on this option, deal bids won't be considered in the auction.

-Manage yield partner deals
+Manage exchange partner deals

 Ad Manager displays third-party exchange deals activity for the last 7 days.
 Only deals that have transacted in Open Bidding within the last 7 days are included in the table.
 Revenue, impressions, and eCPM values correspond to delivery over the last 7 days.